 For the Sussex-Shetland unsupported ride in 2019 I rode a Raleigh ‘Classic’ all-steel tourer, hand-built in Nottingham during the 1980’s.
 I’ve owned this ‘gentlemen’s’ conveyance’ since new.
 It was described in Raleigh’s 1985 catalogue as being for ‘the serious cyclist who wants the ultimate in quality and function’.
 It’s a workhorse and has looked after me in some very challenging conditions.

 Remember that we won’t need to carry luggage so carbon frames and forks should be fine.
 It might, though, be wise to use ‘winter’ aluminium wheels rather than a top-of-the-range carbon wheelset.
-Some minor roads can be a bit choppy even in early autumn and canal or river towpaths will be bumpy in places.
+Some minor roads can be a bit choppy even in May and canal or river towpaths will be bumpy in places.